Wiznet/RP2040-v6-HAT-FREERTOS-C/static/documents/getting_started.md

 Note that **io6Library**, **FreeRTOS-Kernel**, **mbedtls**, **pico-sdk** are needed to run FreeRTOS examples.

-- **io6Library** library supports IPv4 and IPv6 and can be applied to WIZnet's W6x00 Ethernet chip.
+- **io6Library** library supports IPv4 and IPv6 and can be applied to WIZnet's W6x00 ethernet chip.
 - **FreeRTOS-Kernel** is a real-time operating system kernel for embedded devices that contains FreeRTOS kernel source/header files and kernel ports only.
 - **mbedtls** library supports additional algorithms and support related to SSL and TLS connections.
 - **pico-sdk** is made available by Pico to enable developers to build software applications for the Pico platform.